jlloyd237/cri/README.md

 For an ABB robot, upload the `/cri/abb/abb_server.mod` RAPID file to the controller, install it as the main program module under a new program and then run the program using the FlexPendant or RobotStudio application.

 For a UR robot, upload the `/cri/ur/rtde_server.script`URScript file to the controller, install it as the main script under a new program and then run the program using the Teach Pendant.
+A helpful guide for installing the URScript file on UR robot controllers can be found [here](https://github.com/s-nam/UniversalRobots/blob/main/CRI_installation_guide/README.md).

 For a Franka Panda robot, a server script is not required as the communication with the controller takes place via `libfranka` and the Franka Control Interface (FCI).